Anton Webern: 1924–1945: Formal coherence and expansion

-While writing the Concerto for Nine Instruments, Op.
-24, Webern was inspired by the Sator square, which is like a twelve-tone matrix.
-He concluded his Weg zur Neuen Musik with this magic square.
+In composing the Concerto for Nine Instruments, Op.
+24 (1931–1934), Webern drew on the Sator square, which has been associated with the microcosm–macrocosm analogy ("as above, so below") and the proverb "as you sow, so shall you reap".
+He may have known Isaac pupil Ludwig Senfl's Salve sancta parens (1520), a riddle canon linked to magic squares, including this one.
+The square's mirror symmetries have been compared to musical matrices (often of pitches), and Webern sketched a derived row to help establish structural correspondences (or isomorphism) between its ambigrams (read boustrophedon) and his own musical permutations, including of melodic motion, likely hoping to make the square's evocation of cosmic unity audible.
+He concluded The Path to the New Music (1932–1933) with the square, describing his tone rows as governed by "certain secret laws", a phrase that has been related to Rudolf Steiner's interpretation of Goethe's view of art as revealing the universe's divine order.
+(Note: For Steiner, who founded Anthroposophy, Goethe was the father of a new science of aesthetics.)

 In Webern's late cantatas and songs, (Note: viz. the Drei Gesänge, Op.
 23; Drei Lieder, Op.
 25; Das Augenlicht, Op.
 26; Cantata No. 1, Op.
 29; and Cantata No. 2, Op.
 31) George Rochberg observed, "the principles of 'the structural spatial dimension' ... join[ed] forces with lyrico-dramatic demands".
 Specifically in his cantatas, Bailey Puffett wrote, Webern synthesized the rigorous style of his mature instrumental works with the word painting of his Lieder on an orchestral scale.
 Webern qualified the apparent connection between his cantatas and Bach's as general and referred to connections between the second cantata and the music of the Franco-Flemish School.
 His textures became somewhat denser yet more homophonic at the surface through nonetheless contrapuntal polyphonic means.
 In Op.
 31/i he alternated lines and points, culminating twice (Note: First by hexachordal aggregation in its center; second in a registrally expansive, open voicing at the end.) in twelve-note simultaneities.

 At his death he left sketches for the movement of an apparent third cantata (1944–1945), first planned as a concerto, setting "Das Sonnenlicht spricht" from Jone's Lumen cycle.